NativeGap/nativegap-rails/INSTALL.md

 **Thank you for installing Native!**

-There are three wo more steps to take:
+There are three more steps to take:

 1) Run `rails g native` and `rails db:migrate`
 2) Add to `assets/manifest.js`: